START-Hack/Cisco_STARTHACK24/README.md

 ## `<p align="center">` Resources: `</p>`

-Cisco SPACES offers two primary APIs: REST APIs and the Firehose API, both documented in the [Cisco SPACES API Guide](https://www.cisco.com/c/dam/en/us/td/docs/wireless/cisco-dna-spaces/partner-app/partner-firehose-api/Cisco_DNA_Spaces_API_Guide.pdf) and
+Cisco SPACES offers two primary APIs: REST APIs and the Firehose API, both documented in the [Cisco SPACES API Guide](https://www.cisco.com/c/dam/en/us/td/docs/wireless/cisco-dna-spaces/partner-app/partner-firehose-api/Cisco_DNA_Spaces_API_Guide.pdf), [Cisco Spaces API Documentation](https://partners.dnaspaces.eu/docs/v1/basic/index.html#!c-dnas-partners-overview.html) and [Cisco DNA Spces Partner Firehose API Events Fora Standard Partners](https://www.cisco.com/c/en/us/td/docs/wireless/cisco-dna-spaces/partner-app/partner-firehose-api/std.html#firehose_api_v1.EventsStreamRequest).
-[Cisco Spaces API Documentation](https://partners.dnaspaces.eu/docs/v1/basic/index.html#!c-dnas-partners-overview.html).
-Participants are encouraged to explore both options and choose the one that best aligns with their use case's requirements.

 - **Firehose API**: This provides a continuous stream of real-time data from Cisco SPACES.
-It is advantageous for applications requiring up-to-the-minute information and a broader, continuous flow of data [Cisco DNA Spces Partner Firehose API Events Fora Standard Partners](https://www.cisco.com/c/en/us/td/docs/wireless/cisco-dna-spaces/partner-app/partner-firehose-api/std.html#firehose_api_v1.EventsStreamRequest).
+It is advantageous for applications requiring up-to-the-minute information and a broader, continuous flow of data.

 - **REST APIs**: In addition to the Firehose API, Cisco SPACES continues to also have some areas where REST APIs can be used.
 These APIs allow for specific, targeted data retrieval.

+Participants are encouraged to explore the Firehose API for their use case as it offers more flexibility.
+To get an idea of how to use the Firehose API, participants can have a look at this [Code example](https://github.com/SimonLight001/DNASFirehose_MongoDB_Handler).

 ## `<p align="center">` Judging Criteria: `</p>`